Benefits

 Plaque and Gingivitis Reduction (RCT-Confirmed)

-The Chatterjee 2011 double-blind RCT (n=45) showed neem mouthrinse equivalent to chlorhexidine for plaque and gingivitis reduction over 21 days, with neither showing brown tooth staining (a chlorhexidine drawback).
-The Dhingra 2016 systematic review found 3 RCTs supporting neem mouthrinse, though heterogeneity prevented meta-analysis.
+Neem mouthrinse was equivalent to chlorhexidine for plaque and gingivitis reduction, with neither showing brown tooth staining (a chlorhexidine drawback).
+A systematic review found multiple RCTs supporting neem mouthrinse, though heterogeneity prevented meta-analysis.
 Provides a chlorhexidine alternative without taste/staining issues.

 Type 2 Diabetes Adjunct (RCT-Confirmed)

-The Pingali 2020 double-blind RCT (n=80 T2DM, 12 weeks, alongside metformin) showed standardized neem aqueous extract significantly improved glycemic control (PPBS, FBS, HbA1c, insulin resistance) and reduced systemic inflammation (IL-6, TNF-α) and oxidative stress vs. placebo.
-Effects were dose-dependent.
+Alongside metformin, standardized neem aqueous extract significantly improved glycemic control (PPBS, FBS, HbA1c, insulin resistance) and reduced systemic inflammation (IL-6, TNF-α) and oxidative stress vs placebo, dose-dependently.
 Important: as adjunct to metformin, not standalone diabetes therapy.

 Endothelial Function and Cardiovascular Markers

-Pingali 2020 also showed improvements in endothelial dysfunction markers and reduced platelet aggregation in T2DM patients.
+Improvements in endothelial dysfunction markers and reduced platelet aggregation have been shown in T2DM patients.
 Suggests broader cardiovascular benefit beyond glycemic control — relevant given diabetic cardiovascular risk.
 Consistent with neem's documented anti-inflammatory and antioxidant mechanisms.

 Skin Conditions (Traditional + Some Modern Evidence)

 Long Ayurvedic use for eczema, psoriasis, acne, fungal infections, and scabies.
-Topical neem oil + turmeric paste documented to cure scabies in 97% of 814 cases within 3-15 days (Charles 1992).
+Topical neem oil + turmeric paste documented to clear scabies in 97% of 814 cases within 3-15 days.
 Modern dermatology evidence is limited but supports traditional indications for fungal infections specifically (neem oil's azadirachtin has documented antifungal activity).

 Antimicrobial / Insect Repellent